PaulHatch/simpleelastic/readme.md

 # Version Support

-Since the queries are user generated, it is up to consumers to create queries which are compatible with the version of elasticsearch you are using.
+Since the queries are user generated, it is up to consumers to create queries which are compatible with the version of Elasticsearch you are using.
 The minimal models and conventions which are present support conventions which are generally stable, these are based on the documentation from the latest release (6.4).